 401(k) plans charge administrative fees that are passed on to the participant.
 Try to keep these as low as you can while still being able to provide a quality experience.
 You can even consider paying these expenses through the company to keep down the cost to the employees.

 When selecting vendors for the plan, such as a third-party administrator (TPA), recordkeeper, custodian, and investment advisor, make sure you have absolute clarity on what their fee levels are in advance so that you can estimate what will be passed on to the employees in cost.
+Cost is a big part of any 401k plan set up.

 #7 Shorten the vesting and waiting period